 The Utah Office of Tourism assists Utah’s communities with destination development through training, technical assistance, and marketing assistance.
 These grant funds are not available to private sector (for profit) businesses.

-NEW!
 Destination Development Opportunity

 Interested in learning more about the benefits and process of developing great trails for mountain biking?
 If so, the International Mountain Biking Association is holding in-depth Trail Labs Foundations workshops in Cedar City October 10-12, 2023.